 Hospitalists are physicians whose primary professional focus is the general medical care of hospitalized patients.
 Both the Society of Hospital Medicine (SHM) and the American Academy of Family Physicians (AAFP) hold that the opportunity to participate as a hospitalist should be open to all interested physicians whose education, training, and current competence qualify them to serve effectively in this role.

 During their training family physicians acquire the necessary attitudes, skills, and knowledge that enable them to provide continuing and comprehensive medical care across the spectrum of care settings, including the inpatient setting.
 Education in the primary management of hospitalized patients occurs during the required general inpatient ward and intensive care unit experiences.
 In addition, family physicians are required to train with general surgeons and surgical subspecialists, enhancing recognition and understanding of surgical disease states upon which hospitalists are frequently asked to consult or co-manage.
 Family medicine training also encompasses additional skills essential to the practice of hospital medicine, including participation in quality improvement, addressing the psychosocial needs of patients, coordinating across levels of care, and functioning as members of interdisciplinary teams.
-Given this training, many family physicians effectively manage their patients in an inpatient setting after the completion of their residency.
+Given this training, family physicians effectively manage their patients in an inpatient setting.

 Demand for hospitalists continues to outweigh supply in the United States, including needs in underserved and rural areas.
 Hospitalists Trained in Family Medicine (HTFM) fulfill an important public health need by providing frontline inpatient services in a variety of geographic settings.
 In addition, while many HTFM focus exclusively on the care of adults, others are providing inpatient care across the spectrum of ages, as well as providing obstetric services.
 More than two-thirds of HTFM are also involved in the training of residents and medical students, enhancing the skills of our future physicians.